tfabien/bigquery-autojob/README.md

 Therefore, you can add any number of arbitrary JSON files to the `/mappings/` directory, defining the mappings you want to use.
 These mappings can be specific to a single file, or a file pattern matching multiple similar files you want to process the same way.

-Named capturing groups are available as variables for replacement inside the values of the configuration options.
 [Mustache](https://mustache.github.io/) templating engine is used for the `String` values of the configuration.
+Named capturing groups are available as variables for replacement inside the values of the configuration options under the `groups` prefix.
+Environment variables are available under the `env`prefix.

 >**Example:**
 > The following file will instruct biquery-autoloader to load data from `export_{table}_{yyyyMMdd}.csv` into the `{table}` table, and use truncate data dwrite disposition at load rather than append.